 Can Liverpool or Chelsea catch irresistible Bernardo Silva and table-topping Man City?

+Can Liverpool or Chelsea catch irresistible Bernardo Silva and table-topping Manchester City?

-Chelsea started Saturday on top of the Premier League table, Liverpool took over for a couple of hours and Manchester City finished the day as number one.
+Chelsea started Saturday on top of the Premier League table, Liverpool took over for a couple of hours and Manchester City finished the day as No 1.

 After the last two seasons when the winners were known with barely two-thirds of the campaign gone, this is shaping up to be a classic title race.

-City and Liverpool have been here before, of course.
+City and Liverpool have been here before.
 In the run-in of 2018-19, the pair went punch for punch, winning every week until the final day when Pep Guardiola’s side claimed the crown by a point.

 Editors' Picks